2 more guilty pleas from man who admitted killing 4 Nevadans - KESQ

 Associated Press

 RENO, Nev.
-(AP) — A Salvadoran immigrant who admitted fatally shooting four people during a crime spree in northern Nevada in 2019 has pleaded guilty to the last two killings in rural Douglas County.
-It’s part of a deal with prosecutors that will spare 22-year-old Wilber Ernesto Martinez Guzman from the death penalty.
+(AP) — A Salvadoran immigrant who admitted fatally shooting four people during a two-week rampage in Nevada in 2019 has pleaded guilty to the two killings that occurred in rural Douglas County.
+It’s part of a deal with prosecutors that will spare 22-year-old Wilber Ernesto Martinez Guzman the death penalty.
 Instead, he will spend the rest of his life in prison without the possibility of parole.
-Martinez Guzman pleaded guilty Tuesday to first-degree murder in the deaths of Connie Koontz and Sophia Renken at their homes in Gardnerville.
-Last month, he earlier pleaded guilty to first-degree murder in the deaths of Gerald and Sharon David at their Reno home.
+Martinez Guzman pleaded guilty in Minden on Tuesday to first-degree murder in the deaths of Connie Koontz and Sophia Renken at their homes in Gardnerville.
+Last month, he pleaded guilty to first-degree murder in the deaths of Gerald and Sharon David at their Reno home.